 Mini calzone stuffed with cauliflower – ground pork ragù

-In general the cauliflower is not one of my favorite vegetables but in this recipe I just love it.
-Perfectly complements the spicy pork ragù.
-These mini calzones can be served both as an appetizer or a main dish accompanied with a creamy sauce like aioli to give them a little twist.
+Usually cauliflower is not one of my favorite vegetables but in this recipe I just love it.
+It perfectly complements the spicy pork ragù.
+These mini calzones can be served both as an appetizer or a main dish.
+Serve them together with a creamy sauce like aioli form some extra twist.

 - 1 small cauliflower

 - 2 garlic cloves